Date: 5 Apr 1943

 The licensee of The Five Bells Public House said that he knew Maurice Horner well, both as a customer as well as a member of the Home Guard.
 He said that Maurice Horner was a good natured individual, but noted that he had for some time been fond of the company of young men, in particular a young man who was also in the Home Guard Company and he said that Maurice Horner would leave his other home guard colleagues to join the younger man at the public house, which was seen as a very odd association in view of the difference in their ages and intelligence.
 It was after hearing of those associations that the Captain of the Home Guard Company transferred Maurice Horner.

 A man that lived at 5 Montpelier Road, N3, said that he had known Maurice Horner for about six years and that he usually met him in one or other of the local public houses in East Finchley.
-He said that apart from his association with the young man in the Home Guard unit, he would often see Maurice Horner in other men considerably younger than himself and added that Maurice Horner didn't appear to be the least bit interested in women, adding that in fact he had seen him leave the company of his wife in public houses and join the company of young men there.
+He said that apart from his association with the young man in the Home Guard unit, he would often see Maurice Horner with other men considerably younger than himself and added that Maurice Horner didn't appear to be the least bit interested in women, adding that in fact he had seen him leave the company of his wife in public houses and join the company of young men there.
 The man added that Maurice Horner would buy anyone a drink and would often get into conversations with strangers.
 He added that Maurice Horner was always willing to help anyone in difficulties.

-The police interviewed many other people that knew Maurice Horner and who gave descriptions of his character and suspicions, including a 23-year-old photographer who lived in Allandale Avenue, N3.
+The police interviewed many other people that knew Maurice Horner and who gave descriptions of his character and their suspicions, including a 23-year-old photographer who lived in Allandale Avenue, N3.
 The police noted that he was a personal friend of Maurice Horner and came from good parents, was well educated and good looking.
 The police said that although there was no evidence of anything unusual happening between them, they did note that the photographer had visited Maurice Horner's home many times and had been out with Maurice Horner in his car.

 When the police examined Maurice Horner's movements, they found that he left his home soon after 9am on Thursday 1 April 1943 for business, with his wife leaving at about the same time for her twenty four hours duty at Hampstead, meaning that she was not expected back home until after about 10am the following morning, and as such the house was left unattended throughout the day.